railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

    *Button for entering a user process from a form*

 The element colored red shows the active process for the selected document.
-Elements in grey are the states that the selected document won't go through because of its configuration.
+Elements in grey are the states that the selected document will not go through because of its configuration.
 You can use the different icons to open the document, print it, or get its documentation.